Chris01s/ICMPReverseShell/README.md

 # ICMPReverseShell

-Reverse shell over icmp, this could be used as part of post-exploitation exfihiltration, to mask traffic as simple pings.
+Reverse shell over icmp, this could be used as part of post-exploitation exfihiltration and persistance, to mask traffic as simple pings.

 # Usage